sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

 * Install MySQL on a machine or you can use MySQL running on AWS Cloud Infrastructure.
 * It might be easier to install it on the same machine you are installing Fire Insights on.

+More details of the MySQL database set up in AWS can be found here :https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html

 .. note:: Make sure that MySQL database should be accessible from Fire Insights Machine.